 Dining on board Maharajas’ Express is a gourmet delight.
 There are two dining cars in the coach, each with a seating capacity of 42 guests at a time.
 Whereas wines and beers are a la carte, the food offered is mostly table d’hôte (included in the fare of the journey).

 Mayur Mahal (Peacock Restaurant)

-Maharajas Express journey begins either from Mumbai or Delhi.
-Depending upon your location and nationality, there are an array of options available to reach Mumbai and Delhi.
+Maharajas’ Express journey begins either from Mumbai or Delhi.
+Depending upon your location and nationality, an array of options are available to reach Mumbai and Delhi.

 Destinations Covered: Delhi – Agra – Ranthambore – Jaipur – Delhi